ictvoip/ictvoip-docs/docs/source/getting_started/lets_encrypt.rst

 * Your domain's DNS must be managed by Cloudflare
 * A Cloudflare API token with DNS edit permissions
 * ``curl`` and ``jq`` installed on the FusionPBX server
+* Wildcard A record must exist in Cloudflare DNS for tenant domains

 Step 1: Create Cloudflare API Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~